endlesslycurious/kickstart.nvim/KEYBINDINGS.md

-# 🧭 Neovim Key Bindings Reference
+# 🧭 Neovim Key Bindings & Commands Reference

 > **Leader key:** `<Space>`

 This file documents the key mappings configured in your Neovim setup, combining both default and plugin-specific mappings for clarity.

 ---